JazzMaster/P65Pas/README.md

 ## Installation

-P65Pas doesn't need installation, and have not dependencies, except the commons of the operative system, where it's runnig.
+P65Pas doesn't need installation, and have not dependencies, <br>
+except the commons of the operative system, where it's runnig.

-To run, it's only needed to download the folder from GitHub.
-There is compiled binaries for Windows-64 version (P65Pas-win64.exe) and Ubuntu version (P65Pas-linux).
+To run, it's only needed to download the folder from GitHub.<br> There is compiled binaries for Windows-64 version (P65Pas-win64.exe) and Ubuntu version (P65Pas-linux).

 If it's required other platform, it need to be compiled from the source code.